Yash-Bandal/DeltaX-Bootcamp/04_SQL/Points_To_Remember.md

 <br>

 ## Notes
-**1.** Self Join is used in Hierarchy cases, eg. Employee table, find manager and associated employee
+1. Self Join is used in Hierarchy cases, eg. Employee table, find manager and associated employee
+2. Use Self Referencing, in cases like friendships, subscribers, followers..

 <br>